-John was born just east of Pittsburgh, PA, and was raised near Lake Ontario, west of Rochester, NY where his parents moved when he was very young.
+John was born just east of Pittsburgh, PA, and was raised in Hilton, near Lake Ontario, west of Rochester, NY where his parents moved when he was very young.
 Most of his time was filled with football, wrestling, and playing the trombone in multiple high school bands.

 In 1986 he accepted an appointment to the US Naval Academy in Annapolis, MD.
 In addition to academics and military sciences, John was a member of the traveling teams for both debate and karate, participating in competitions at Ivy League and other prominent universities in the North East and Mid-Atlantic regions.
 He graduated in 1986 with a Bachelors in Systems Engineering.
 John accepted a commission as a 2nd Lieutenant in the United States Marine Corps and married Brenda, his high school sweetheart.

 After training in Quantico, VA and receiving flight training in Pensacola, FL, John, and Brenda moved to Southern California where John served as a CH-53E helicopter pilot in the air wing and as a forward air controller with the infantry.
 Numerous collateral duties included: Administrative Officer, Air Training Officer, Security Officer and Assistant Operations Officer.
 John served three deployments including an administrative tour on the Island of Okinawa, Japan, a combat tour with his helicopter squadron during Operations Desert Storm / Shield (Saudi/Kuwait), and a second combat tour as a Forward Air Controller (FAC) with 1st Battalion 7th Marines during Operation Restore Hope (Mogadishu Somalia).
 For his service, John was awarded two air medals and the combat action ribbon, as well as multiple unit awards.